Welding-education-and-training:

 Finally the Senior Certified Welding Inspector occupies a supervisory position after having attained an elevated degree of experience.
 He/she is requested to have been a CWI for six years and to have 15 years of experience.

 An AWS Certified Welding Educator (CWE) is an individual whose knowledge and experience qualifies him/her to provide Welding-education-and-training trough welder training and classroom instruction.
-Click on CWE Certification.

 Finally AWS provides a program for Certified Welding Fabricators: this will give an assessment of the Quality Assurance functions as implemented in any defined industrial setting.
-It is addressed to managers involved in obtaining approval for definite projects.
-Click on Certified Fabricators for more information.

 AWS NDE (nondestructive examination) Certification for personnel involved in examination of weldments provides independent testing and uniform criteria for evaluation of NDE proficiency.
 Click on NDE.

-AWS Certified Welding Engineer is an individual having the required Welding-education-and-training, experience and knowledge, and who passes the relevant examinations.
 This preparation demonstrates his/her capability of directing all activities required to ensure that welded fabrications entrusted to his/her responsibility meet all requirements of applicable codes and standards.
-Click on Certified Welding Engineer.

 The National Certified Pipe Welding Bureau publishes "An Explanation of Certified Welding" applicable to pipe work in accordance with the requirements of Section IX of the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code.
 Click on NCPWB.